ni/nimi-python/CONTRIBUTING.md

 ---------------------------------------------------------------

 1. Fork [the repository](https://github.com/ni/nimi-python) on GitHub and clone it to your local system.
+1. Initialize and update submodules:

+       git submodule update --init --recursive

+   This step is required - submodules contain files needed for code generation.

 1. On a terminal, navigate to the **[`nimi-python`](https://github.com/ni/nimi-python)** root directory.
 Then run